wvlet/airframe/README.md

 `Design` class is *immutable*, so you can safely reuse and extend it for creating new types of objects.

 The major advantages of Airframe are:
 - Simple to use.
-Just import `wvlet.airframe._` and do the above three steps.
+Just `import wvlet.airframe._` and do the above three steps.
-- You can describe the knowledge on how to create objects within `Design`.
+- You can use `Design` to describe the knowledge on how to create objects.
-  - It enables you to reuse the same design to prepare objects both in production and test code.
-This avoids code duplications that create instances with constructors (e.g., `new App(new X, new Y, ...)`).
+  - `Design` is reusable for preparing objects both in production and test codes.
+This avoids code duplications of creating instances with constructors.
+Compare writing `new App(new X, new Y, ...)` multiple times and calling `design.build[App]`.
   - When writing application codes, you only need to care about how to ***use*** objects, rather than how to ***provide*** them.
-- You can mix-in Scala traits that have multiple dependencies, instead of writing constructors that have many arguments.
-  - No longer need to remember the constructor argument orders.
-  - You can enjoy the flexibility of Scala traits and dependency injection (DI) at the same time.
+- You can enjoy the flexibility of Scala traits and dependency injection (DI) at the same time:
+  - Mixing traits is far far easier than using a constructor, since traits can be combined in an arbitrary order.

 # Usage